Generic Name: glucose (oral/injection) (GLOO kose)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Monojel (glucose oral/injection)?
+What should I avoid while using Monojel (glucose oral/injection)?

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.